 The Democratic and Registration Service manages the Authority’s role to ensure that drivers, proprietors and operators of hackney carriage and private hire vehicles are ‘fit and proper’ persons to hold such licences.

-New applications for Private Hire/Hackney Carriage Driver Licences and Client Transport Authorisations
+Applications for Private Hire/Hackney Carriage Driver Licences

 - English Assessment

 New applicants may still choose to submit an application or they can wait until these restrictions are lifted.